januszkowal/blacksmith-finlib/README.md

 #### Effective rates calculated using source rates and pairs
 Let's look at some rate calculations:
-1) dollar-to-euro and euro-to-dollar conversion.
-EUR/USD currency pair is defined.
+1) Dollar-to-Euro and Euro-to-Dollar conversion -EUR/USD currency pair is defined.

 Conversion EUR->USD is made directly using exchange rate (1.215), and USD->EUR indirectly (1 / 1.215 = 0.823045).

-2) dollar-to-yen and yen-to-dollar conversion.
-USD/JPY "cross" currency pair is defined.
+2) Dollar-to-Yen and Yen-to-Dollar conversion - USD/JPY "cross" currency pair is defined.

 Conversion USD->JPY is made "through" EUR (132.82 / 1.21 = 109.341564), and JPY->USD opposite (1.21 / 132.82 = 0.009146).